 Therefore, at no other time in the day are we more energized than after we wake up.

 Nevertheless, you can also successfully do Intermittent Fasting by skipping dinner.
 The great advantage of Intermittent Fasting is that you can build it around your daily routine.

 If it fits you and doesn’t cause you stress, according to my experience, the successes with intermittent fasting are the greatest.
 Ultimately, the whole package has to fit a happy personal life.

 No matter your daily routine, you will have to unlearn the hunger for snacks to achieve success.
 Neither anyone needs a snack before noon nor in the afternoon.

 Either way, you’ll only become more sluggish and unproductive – wasting valuable time.

-Although this may sound challenging, even morning hunger is unlearned in two weeks at the latest.
+Although this may sound challenging, even morning hunger is unlearned in two weeks.
 Yet consistency is the key to success.

 Regardless of which eating window you choose, you will only eat during this time.

-However, after this eating habit can also be learned, your new eating times will become frighteningly regular.
+However, after this eating habit can be learned, your new eating times will become frighteningly regular.